 GRANITE BELT MAZE

-Next stop was something for the kids The Granite Belt Maze.
+If you are travelling with kids, then I can highly recommend a visit to The Granite Belt Maze.
 Even our older kids had lots of fun running through the big maze.
 In each of the dead ends there are alphabet clues that help you solve the riddle on your game card.
 As well as the large maze, there is a mini maze and a putt putt golf course.
 The gardens are really lovely and somewhere you could easily relax whilst the kids run around.
 It certainly helped to burn off some of their excess energy.

 GRANITE BELT WINERIES

 Stanthorpe is very well known for it’s wineries and there are several in the area worth visiting.
 Granite Ridge Wines is a lovely spot and they have some very nice wines.
 Ballendean Estate Wines is another favourite and is one of Queensland’s oldest family owned and operated wineries.
 Lots of yummy wines and food available there too.
 I particularly liked their Chocolate Rummy Port.

 A couple of other great places to check out are Jamworks at Glen Aplin which is a great spot to buy locally produced jams, chutneys and sauces.
 It’s also a great spot to grab lunch, morning or afternoon tea.
 The kids also enjoyed Strawberry Fields where you can pick your own strawberries so you know they are fresh.

 If you are staying at Stanthorpe then you are close enough to Girraween National Park for a visit.